 These motorist aid programs are provided by the RTC Service Authority for Freeway Emergencies (SAFE) free of charge in coordination with Caltrans and the California Highway Patrol.

 The RTC funds these programs using a combination of SAFE funds generated by a $1 fee on your vehicle registration and Freeway Service Patrol funds provided by Caltrans.
 The Metropolitan Transportation Commission (MTC) also provides funding for CHP extra enforcement to cover Highway 17 in Santa Clara County.

-Ginger Dykaar – SAFE on 17 Manager
+Ginger Dykaar – SAFE Program Manager

 Transportation Planning Technician